TYPO3-Console/TYPO3-Console/Documentation/CommandReference/BackendLockforeditors.rst

 .. include:: /Includes.rst.txt

+..
+The following reference was automatically generated from code.
+It should not
+.. be changed directly.

 .. _typo3_console-command-reference-backend-lockforeditors:

-The following reference was automatically generated from code.

 ======================
 backend:lockforeditors